The Sons of Rudurgu

 - The local news mentioned several reports of the animals attacking resort guests, but resort publicists have been spinning the stories as overly-bold people getting too close to wild animals.

-accessing it is very difficult.
-First, the group must get onto
+is very difficult.
+First, the group must get onto resort grounds, then

 - A copy of item c that continues beyond the abrupt cutoff.
 The video runs as above, but after Ikkari and his companions see whatever surprised them off-frame, they turn to run but are cut down by a hail of laser fire.
 Seconds later, Yoshida, accompanied by several security guards, walk into the frame and examine the victims.
 Ikkari moves slightly, apparently still alive.
 Yoshida hauls the young man into a sitting position by his hair, yells something at him, then stabs the youth with his own knife.
 Yoshida and the guards then withdraw.
 After 15 minutes, one of Ikkari’s companions apparently recovers enough to escape.
 Fifteen minutes after that, several rudur rush into the frame, apparently driven there by something, and begin mauling the remaining bodies.
 The video then ends.